sneha-afk/13s-docs-by-sneha/about-c/pointers.md

 ```

 The `int *` indicates a pointer to an integer.

+{: .note}
+You may come across `void *` which is a generic pointer that can refer to a pointer of any type.
+A common use for generic pointers is within ADTs: why have an linked list just for integers and another one just for characters when you can make one generic linked list that is reusable for any datatype?

 To obtain the *thing stored at that location* and is pointed to by the pointer use the **indirection** (colliqually a "deference") operator `*` on the left hand side of the variable.
 ```c